JudgeGroovyman/JudgeGroovyman.github.io/Games.md

 * [Hyper Loop Runner](https://ldjam.com/events/ludum-dare/47/hyper-loop-runner) This has great graphics kind of like Fzero super fx chip scaling!  the windows java jar runs perfectly on Mac (well the opening sccreen text is a bit funny).
 I loved teh controls.
 Its such a cool concept you have to hit the blue side of the rift.
 * [Orb Chamber](https://ldjam.com/events/ludum-dare/47/orb-chamber-delta) wow this was so good it was metroid vania in a big room and i won!
 I got a screenshot
 * [Quotes](https://ldjam.com/events/ludum-dare/47/quotes) I really liked this only wish they moved faster.
+* [Bullet of Sysiphus](https://ldjam.com/events/ludum-dare/47/the-bullet-of-sisyphus) IN this game you battle a beast who is far too powerful for you but every time he kills you the battle starts over and his life recharges and you go again but this time your ghost does the same damage it did before plus you get to do as much damage as you can.
+After a while with enough combined firepower he goes down.

 Mechanics:
 The Way Back had a great mechanic but Id like to expand upon it: You get 60 seconds to make progress and from every checkpoint progress can be made to get to the next checkpoint.  kind of like VVVVVV but it can be a big set of screens as long as you can do the job in 60s.